harbour/core/harbour/contrib/rddads/doc/en/readme.txt

  *      SET FILETYPE TO CDX
  *
  *      or functions AdsSetServerType(), AdsSetFileType().
- *      See the header file ADS.CH for details.
+ *      See the header file ads.ch for details.
  *
- *      Note that the default local server (ADSLOC32.DLL) is useable for
+ *      Note that the default local server (adsloc32.dll) is useable for
  *      file sharing on a small network.
 The default DLL is limited to
  *      5 users, but an unlimited version is available from Extended Systems.
  *
  *      MAX OPEN TABLES: The server (even local) has its own setting for
  *      Max Tables allowed open.
 For the Local Server, it can be set in
- *      ADSLOCAL.CFG.
+ *      adslocal.cfg.
 The default is only 50!
  *      For the Windows Remote Servers, use the Configuration Utility, or
  *      increase the setting for the TABLES configuration value in the Advantage
  *      Database Server configuration registry key using the Registry Editor.
- *      For NetWare, edit the configuration file ADS.CFG.
+ *      For NetWare, edit the configuration file ads.cfg.

- *      See ACE.HLP under ADSLOCAL.CFG, or the Advantage Error Guide for
+ *      See ace.hlp under adslocal.cfg, or the Advantage Error Guide for
  *      error 7005.

  *      SPEED AND PERFORMANCE ISSUES